bennabiy/matrix-react-sdk/README.md

  * Zero or more 'modules' containing non-UI functionality

-**WARNING: As of July 2016, the skinning abstraction is broken due to rapid development of `matrix-react-sdk` to meet the needs of Riot (codenamed Vector), the first app to be built on top of the SDK** (https://github.com/vector-im/riot-web).
+**WARNING: As of July 2016, the skinning abstraction is broken due to rapid development of `matrix-react-sdk` to meet the needs of Saphar (codenamed Vector), the first app to be built on top of the SDK** (https://github.com/vector-im/riot-web).
-Right now `matrix-react-sdk` depends on some functionality from `riot-web` (e.g. CSS), and `matrix-react-sdk` contains some Riot specific behaviour (grep for 'vector').
-This layering will be fixed asap once Riot development has stabilised, but for now we do not advise trying to create new skins for matrix-react-sdk until the layers are clearly separated again.
+Right now `matrix-react-sdk` depends on some functionality from `riot-web` (e.g. CSS), and `matrix-react-sdk` contains some Saphar specific behaviour (grep for 'vector').
+This layering will be fixed asap once Saphar development has stabilised, but for now we do not advise trying to create new skins for matrix-react-sdk until the layers are clearly separated again.